Today’s Housing Market Is Not Headed for a Crash

 The graph below uses data from the National Association of Realtors (NAR) to show how the months’ supply of homes available now compares to the crash.
 Today, unsold inventory sits at just 2.7 months’ supply at the current sales pace, which is significantly lower than the last time.
 There just isn’t enough inventory on the market for home prices to come crashing down like they did last time, even though some overheated markets may experience slight declines.

-Verify your mortgage eligibility (Nov 22nd, 2024)Bottom Line
+Verify your mortgage eligibility (Dec 27th, 2024)Bottom Line

 If recent headlines have you worried we’re headed for another housing crash, the data above should help ease those fears.
 Expert insights and the most current data clearly show that the market is nothing like it was last time and today’s housing market is not headed for a crash.